TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 + ***CloudRoutes:*** If the node is connected to one or more Cloud-Relays you will + find the information about this connection here.
 * ***BackChannels:*** If other nodes are connected to your local host, each of these nodes will show up in this list.
 A "BackChannel" is therefore an inbound connection to the local node
 * ***Phone/Device:*** Devices are hosts/nodes that can only connect outbound and do not have their own webserver.
 This is very useful for devices like phones that cannot or do not accept inbound connections.
 * ***JavaJson:*** Browsers are showing up as JavaJson.
-Browsers are in many cases handled differently than other nodes as they are declared "unsie
+Browsers are in many cases handled differently than other nodes as they are declared "unsecure".
+Since they cannot decrypt any of the incoming telegrams, the node a Browser is connected to is the browsers "Security Proxy" and must decide if a telegram should be forwarded to the browser or not.
+Its also up to this "First Node" to enforce the http browser security attributes such as HTTPS/TLS and session token b
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM5NzYxNzc3LDc3NTc4MjgyNSwtODYzNT
+eyJoaXN0b3J5IjpbLTIwNjE2MjYzODgsNzc1NzgyODI1LC04Nj
-IxNzUwLDM0NDY5NjcwNiwxOTk1NjY2NywtMTkyMzg1ODc5NSwt
+M1MjE3NTAsMzQ0Njk2NzA2LDE5OTU2NjY3LC0xOTIzODU4Nzk1
-OTI2NzgwMjcsLTEwNzE0ODg5LDIxMTgxOTc4NzksMTg3NjU2ND
+LC05MjY3ODAyNywtMTA3MTQ4ODksMjExODE5Nzg3OSwxODc2NT
-gzMywxODk5MDY1NDkwLC01MTcwMjkwMDAsNjA0NzM5ODk4LC00
+Y0ODMzLDE4OTkwNjU0OTAsLTUxNzAyOTAwMCw2MDQ3Mzk4OTgs
-Mjc3Mzk4MDYsMjk5MTE1OTYxLDEwMDcwNjMyMDJdfQ==
+LTQyNzczOTgwNiwyOTkxMTU5NjEsMTAwNzA2MzIwMl19
 -->